 - Left overs: Many proposals are copied from past proposals.
 Leaving in the old customer name or old proposal id is a credibility killer.
 Scan for all references to the wrong customer or products.

 - Poor Preparation: Before signing off on documents, scan them to ensure they are clear of these terms.
 Examples:”to be completed”, “TBC”, “TBD”, “TO DO”, “TODO”.

 With so little time, how do you fix this?

-You might think that scanning for these proposal-killing elements is difficult and time-consuming during proposal development.
+You might think that scanning for these proposal-killing elements is difficult and time-consuming during a proposal review.